Taxation of foreign pension in Denmark

 You should be aware of the following pitfalls:

-Reporting to the Danish Tax Authority (SKAT)
+Reporting to the Danish Tax Agency (SKAT)

-Taxation of Returns or Payouts
+Taxation of returns or payouts

-Therefore, it is essential for anyone with foreign pension plans or life insurance policies to clarify whether there was a deduction or exemption right at the time of contribution.
+For this reason, it is essential for anyone with foreign pension plans or life insurance policies to clarify whether there was a deduction or exemption right at the time of contribution.

 Double Taxation